Key Management at Scale

 At scale, manual key management is a liability.
 Automate every stage of the key lifecycle.

 **Provisioning.** Use your platform's API or infrastructure-as-code tools to create keys as part of service deployment.
 Keys should be provisioned alongside the service that needs them, not as a separate manual step.
-Managed key services like [Zuplo's API key API](https://zuplo.com/docs/articles/api-key-api?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) expose a programmatic interface for creating consumers and keys, so provisioning can be wired into your deployment pipeline or Terraform workflow.
+Managed API platforms such as Kong, Apigee, Tyk, and Zuplo all expose programmatic key APIs that can be wired into a deployment pipeline or Terraform workflow for consumer and key creation.
+[Zuplo's API Key API reference](https://zuplo.com/docs/articles/api-key-api?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) documents the programmatic endpoints for creating consumers and keys.

 ```yaml